What Is It?

 I have yet to find any restaurant in Spain that offers murtabak in their menu.
 Having said that, I'm living in a small city in Andalusia.
 We travel when we can but so far, no murtabak has crossed our path.

-Once when we were in Barcelona, we met these kind Indonesians that told us about a Malaysian restaurant nearby where we were staying.
+Once when we were in Barcelona, we met these kind Indonesians who told us about a Malaysian restaurant nearby where we were staying.
 Imagine my excitement!

-We went to check it out but unfortunately didn't get to taste any dish because of time constraint.
+We went to check it out but unfortunately didn't get to taste any dish because of time constraints.
 Next time perhaps.

-By the way if you know any other Malaysian restaurants in Spain, do let me know.
-I would really love to try! 🙂
+By the way, if you know any other Malaysian restaurants in Spain, do let me know.
+I would love to try!

 As you can see it's not easy to find Malaysian food here in Spain, so I make all of my Malaysian food.

-And today I'm sharing with you how I make my homemade murtabak with beef, onion and egg filling.
-It's easier than you might think, actually.
+Today I'm sharing with you how I make my homemade murtabak with beef, onion, and egg filling.
+It's easier than you might think.
 So don't worry.

 The Dough

 If you haven't already, you need to check out my roti canai.
-It's one of Malaysians' famous dish.
+It's one of Malaysians' famous dishes.

 The dough is so easy to prepare but it does need some hours to rest and build the taste.
 I usually prepare the dough one day ahead.

-If you ever seen how murtabak or roti canai dough is being stretched in any Mamak restaurants, you would be in awe.
+If you saw how murtabak or roti canai dough is being stretched in any Mamak restaurant, you would be in awe.
 They flip the dough in the air!

-Me, however, I don't have that skill.
+I, however, don't have that skill.
 Haha!
-What I do is stretch it with my hands on a working surface until it's transparent thin.
-Yes, the dough is that elastic that it can be stretched until that point.
+What I do is stretch it with my hands on a working surface until it's transparent and thin.
+Yes, the dough is so elastic that it can be stretched until that point.

 You can see in the video below how I do it.
 It's super easy.